 All individuals must register through their previously created MyGED® account at GED.com.

 The Germanna Regional GED® Test Center for the Fredericksburg area is located at the Fredericksburg Area Campus of Germanna Community College.

-More detailed GED® testing information is available on Germanna’s web site at https://www.germanna.edu/ged-testing/.
+More detailed GED® testing information is available on the GED Testing website Germanna’s website.

 GED® and the GED Testing Service® are registered trademarks of the American Council on Education (ACE).
 They may not be used or reproduced without the express written permission of ACE or GED® Testing Service.
 The GED® and GED Testing Service® brands are administered by GED® Testing Service LLC under license from the American Council on Education.

 High Tech Testing is administered by appointment at the Fredericksburg Area Campus and Daniel Technology Center in Culpeper.
 Many Pearson VUE, CompTIA and Certiport Microsoft certification tests are available.
 Also available is the Career Readiness Certificate (CRC) assessment and the Automotive Service Excellence (ASE) test.
 For more information, you may visit our High Tech Testing website, call 540-834-1022, or email: HighTechTesting@germanna.edu.